nrosella/not-another-todo-app/README.md

 ## License

-Not Another Todo App 2 is MIT Licensed.
-See LICENSE for details.
+Not Another Todo App is © Nino Rosella.